BibersAbdou/lawn-mower/README.md

 ## Running on UI:
 just run start.sh
-click load for chosing file. then press play for displaying instructions
+click open for chosing file. then press play for displaying instructions